vanruc/todoApp/README.md

 </view>
 ```

-We will go to Re-deploy our application to take affect.
+We will re-deploy our application to take affect.
-After Re-deploy and re-login to the system.
-We will have similar view like our original before:
+After re-deployment and re-login to the system.
+We will have the same view as our original before:
 ![](doc_img_src/staffeditview5.png)

-In the next section we will reuse our view component to create different layout for desktop screen.
+In the next section we will reuse our view component to create a different layout for desktop screens.
 ##### Create edit view for desktop
-Desktop provide a good end user experience, and there are some feature which only available on Desktop but not available on other devices like tablet, or mobile.
+Desktop provides a good end user experience, and there are some features which are only available on desktop but not available on other devices such as tablet, or mobile.

-To demonstrate for desktop view, we will go to:
+To demonstrate for desktop view, we will:
 1. Create view for desktop
-2. Change the layout to make left and right part are same with
+2. Change the layout to make left and right parts the same width
 3. Add Staff location which use `Geometry` data.

 ###### Create edit view
-- Create new package named `desktop` inside `views` package of Staff Document.
+- Create a new package named `desktop` inside the `views` package of Staff Document.
 - Copy `edit.xml` file from `views` package to `views.desktop` package.
 - Re-deploy the application to take effect.

 ###### Change the layout for desktop view
-we will change layout of desktop view to make left and right part to have same width.
+We will change the layout of desktop view to make left and right part to have same width.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <view xmlns="http://www.skyve.org/xml/view" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" name="edit" title="Staff" xsi:schemaLocation="http://www.skyve.org/xml/view ../../../../schemas/view.xsd">